 - Consider Your Audience: Before using LMK, think about who you're texting.
 While LMK is generally considered acceptable in casual conversations, it may not be appropriate in more formal settings.
 If you're texting a colleague or someone you don't know well, it's best to err on the side of caution and use more formal language.

 - Provide Context: To avoid confusion, provide context when using LMK.
-For example, instead of just saying "LMK," you might say "LMK if you can make it to the meeting."
+Take this: instead of just saying "LMK," you might say "LMK if you can make it to the meeting."
 This helps the other person understand what you're asking them to let you know about.

 - Set a Deadline (If Necessary): If you need a response by a certain time, be sure to specify a deadline.
-For example, "LMK by tomorrow morning so I can finalize the plans."
-This helps ensure that you get the information you need in a timely manner.
+As an example, "LMK by tomorrow morning so I can finalize the plans."
+This helps see to it that you get the information you need in a timely manner.

 - Be Mindful of Tone: While LMK is generally considered polite, it can come across as demanding if used improperly.
 To avoid this, be mindful of your tone and use it in conjunction with other polite phrases like "please" and "thank you."